LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/user-guide.md

 ---
-pagename: New agent manager workspace overview
+pagename: User guide
 categoryName: Agent & manager workspace
-subCategoryName: ''
+subCategoryName: Agent tools for messaging
 indicator: messaging
-subtitle: Oversee all messaging conversations captured in one place
+subtitle: 'Get acquainted with the agent workspace '
 level3: ''
-permalink: agent-manager-workspace-manager-tools-for-messaging-new-agent-workspace-overview.html
+permalink: messaging-managers-user-guide.html
 isTutorial: false
-date: '2019-05-12T11:55:32.000+00:00'
+date: 2019-01-21 09:24:58 +0000
 isNew: false
+layout: newAgentWorkspace
 ---
-<div class="important">LivePerson's new agent manager workspace is currently available only to <strong>Early Adopters</strong>.
-If you'd like to become one and have the new workspace enabled for you, please contact your account team</div>

-## Introduction

-LivePerson is introducing a built-in, specialized workspace dedicated to the success of agent managers.
-This new dashboard will boost the agent manager or team manager performance by:

-* Offering a quick and comprehensive view of the ‘state of your shift’ in real time
-* Adding the ability to view trends for major KPIs in real time
-* Giving you the ability to drill down and understand causes for tracked metrics
-* Helping you react to situations in real time and prevent growing issues

-managers will also be able to actively supervise key metrics like:

-* Queue length and wait times
-* CSAT levels
-* Agent utilization and efficiency

-**Real time means faster resolution and more efficient problem solving**

-The new manager workspace provides real-time information on the state of the shift, displaying key metrics needed to ensure daily KPIs are met.
-Managers can quickly spot trends such as increased queue length, underperforming agents or spikes to specific skill traffic.
-By understanding trends and shifts in real time, managers are able to take corrective actions and reduce the impact of problems as well as eliminate additional issues.

-**Data visibility helps to meet goals**

-Agent managers will have real time visibility into their KPIs and aggregated performance, increasing the likelihood of meeting your daily goals.
-For example, a manager can catch an increase wait time for a particular agent that is affecting the team’s performance and fix it on the spot.
-Similarly, a sudden drop in CSAT can be identified and handled immediately instead of waiting for next day or next weeks’s analysis.

 ## Configuration

 To enable the manager workspace on your LiveEngage account, please contact your LivePerson account team.
 Once the feature is on, a new permission will be added to the agent manager profile called "View agent manager workspace".
 The permission is currently **“Off”** by default.

 ![](img/newworkspacepermissions.png)

 ### New agent workspace

 Here you can also control the permissions for the new agent workspace.
 The permission is currently **“Off”** by default.

 ## Filters